-This Leg of Lamb is roasted in the oven using the reverse sear method, resulting in the most perfectly cooked meat.
-I love making this for holidays like Easter and special dinners, along with a side of Roasted Carrots!
+This roasted leg of lamb is cooked in the oven using the reverse sear method, resulting in the most perfectly cooked meat.
+I love making this lamb leg recipe for holidays like Easter and special dinners, along with a side of Roasted Carrots!

 Much like my Prime Rib, this is the most epic way I know for making Leg of Lamb, and it’s all thanks to the reverse sear.

-The lamb is cooked low and slow in a gentle oven, then rests briefly before being blasted in a hot oven for a few minutes to brown the outside.
-This is extra nice because it allows you to finish prepping your sides like Saffron Rice, Cauliflower Mashed Potatoes or Potato Gratin while you’re waiting.
+In this leg lamb recipe, the meat is cooked low and slow in a gentle oven, then rests briefly before being blasted in a hot oven for a few minutes to brown the outside.

 As a summary, we rub the lamb with an herb black pepper mixture, then roast in a low oven for 90 minutes, rest it for 30 minutes, then blast it at high heat for 5 minutes to brown the outside.
 That’s it!